5G dangers? We set the story straight and explain why you're safe and sound. Find out more.

 As a responsible company, we take our obligations to run a safe network very seriously.
 We won’t build or transmit in any area where we’re not fully compliant with the rules.

 All our sites are checked by an independent third-party supplier to make sure we meet ICNIRP guidelines, so you can be sure there will be no 5G health risks.
-What’s more we actively monitor these safety levels and will continue to when our 5G network launches in the second half of 2019.
+What’s more we actively monitor these safety levels and will continue to when our 5G network launches.

 5G safety – what the professionals say